F5Networks/f5-common-python/CONTRIBUTING.md

 * If an issue doesn't exist, file one.
 * Make sure you have tested your code because we are going to do that when when you make your PR.
 You don't want _The Hat_ because your request fails unit tests.
+*  A reasonable set of unit tests is required, and the approver of the pull request is expecting to review them along with the product code.
+*  Functional tests are nice-to-have but not required to complete a pull request.
+Note that not having functional tests will make your pull request end up in an integration branch and be held out of the main develop branch until someone writes an appropriate set of tests.
 *  Clean up your git history because no one wants to see 75 commits for one issue
 *  Use our [commit template](.git-commit-template.txt)
 *  Use our pull request template